ivan-zdravkov/free-water-tips/README.md

 ## Features

-- **Proximity-Based Search**: Find the nearest locations offering free drinking water using a Google Maps integration.
+- **Proximity-Based Search**: Find the nearest locations offering free drinking water using a maps integration.
 - **Cross-Platform Support**: Access the service via the web, Android, or iOS.
 - **Free and Anonymous Usage**: Use free without ever logging in.
 - **Community Contributions**: Add locations to help others.